targaryen-house/MVC-App/README.md

       - Ensure that a particular user can comment and verify that it is added to the trail
       - Ensure that the relevant number of user comments (chronologically) are displayed on the site.

-- As a Developer, I want to be able to get trail information from our API.
+- As a Developer, I want to be able to get trail information from our API so that I can display it to our users.
    - Features
       - Query Trails on the API
       - Process returned json package